 Enrichment Placements - KS2 And KS5 and SEND

-Enrichment placements are designed to both broaden and further develop Trainee’s understanding of certain aspects of the i2i curriculum and further enrich their practice.
+Enrichment placements are designed to both broaden and further develop a Trainee’s understanding of certain aspects of the i2i curriculum and further enrich their practice.
 These will take place throughout the course of the academic year:

 Key Stage 2 and 5 placement days are designed to give students an understanding of what students will have studied before, and after the age range that they are training to teach.
 Trainees will undertake one day in each setting usually before October half term.